Converting Shapes to Paths

 Press on the Adjustment Button in the Top Toolbar.

 To access the Convert To Path option in the Adjustment Menu when in landscape mode, scroll through the menu view by touching and dragging in an upward direction.
 Tap on the Convert To Path option to select it and then tap anywhere within the Drawing Editor to close the menu.

 Each individual segment used to create the shape will be converted into a path segment with corresponding segment end point handles (orange).
 A start handle (orange with white dot) shows the initial starting point of the path.
 New bounds handles (blue) are assigned in relation to the created path and control point handles (green) are added to each curved segment.

 Any attribute changes available for a path can be performed on the converted object.
 For example, the upper right curve of the rounded rectangle can be dragged to another location to alter its size or shape.
 In the image below, one control point is moved upward and the other is moved to the right to alter the path figure.

-Perform a Click/Drag combination on one of the bounds handles (blue) to alter the size of the path.
+Perform a Touch/Drag gesture combination on one of the bounds handles (blue) to alter the size of the path.

-Perform a Click/Drag combination on a segment end point handle (orange) to alter the size of individual path segments.
-In the image below the circled segment end point handle is dragged to the left and downward within the path object to create the shown change.
+Perform a Touch/Drag gesture combination on a segment end point handle (orange) to alter the size of individual path segments.
+In the image below the circled segment end point handle is dragged to the left within the path object to create the shown change.